ctramp/Terraform-Learn/README.md

 ```
-This is how they create weird shit
+This is how they create weird shit!
 ```
 testing